Betts ties MLB mark with 3 of Dodgers’ 6 HRs in rout of Pads

-LOS ANGELES (AP) — Led by Mookie Betts hitting three homers in a game for a record-tying sixth time in his career, the Los Angeles Dodgers broke out of their offensive slump with a power display.
+LOS ANGELES (AP) — Mookie Betts hit three home runs Thursday night — for the sixth time in his career.

-They launched a season-high six long balls Thursday night during an 11-2 rout of the San Diego Padres.
+Betts launched half of the season-high six long balls socked by the Los Angeles Dodgers during an 11-2 rout of the San Diego Padres.
+His sixth three-homer game matched the major league mark shared by Sammy Sosa and Hall of Famer Johnny Mize.

 “I just think it’s pretty cool, but it’s not as important as the rings,” Betts said.

-The star outfielder went 4 for 4 with five RBIs and was hit by a pitch in the leadoff spot, where manager Dave Roberts has been reluctant to lock him in.
+The four-time All-Star went 4 for 4 with five RBIs and was hit by a pitch in the leadoff spot, where manager Dave Roberts has been reluctant to lock him in.

 However, with Corey Seager back in the lineup after injury, Roberts turned to Betts at the top.